utamakevin/money_app/README.md

     - Dashboard:
         This is the main page of the app and contains 'at-a-glance' informations that comes from various data points inside the app.
 This page includes:
         - A welcome message showing the user signed in
-        - Aggregate Cash flow chart (income, outcome and savings - the diffence between income and outcome) on daily, monthly or yearly basis
+        - Aggregate Cash flow chart (income, outcome and savings).
         - Current cash on hand
-        - Top three spending categories
+        - Income and spending categories
         - Add input button - entry amount, description and category.
+        Note: The charts are smart enough to include months that have no entry in the equation, provided that there is at least one month with entries before and after it.

     - Categories:
-        Here, the user can see on which category their money is being spent.
-There is the total amount of money spent on each category.
-This page includes:
+        Here, the user can see different categories their money is spent on.
-        - Search bar for category search - filter out which spending to view

     - Profile:
         This is the settings page for users to edit their profile and access.
 This page includes: